-Matt is 46 years old, born on October 22, 1972.
+Matt was born on October 22, 1972.
 He was raised as a Jehovah’s Witness, but left at the age of 17 because he simply did not agree with all of their teachings.
 All throughout his child- and adulthood, though, Matt felt the presence of God in his life.
 Many times as a young boy he would even call out “Jehovah” and would be calmed in whatever situation he was in at the time.

 Matt struggled with addiction for about a decade, as well as living in a world of “organized crime.”
 He came to Christ for salvation in 2011, but, as in many cases, did not come out of that lifestyle right away.
 It was a process.
 It was not until he told someone that “only God, Himself, was going to be able to mess with his way of life” that things really started to change.
 God started to shake things up from then, removing things in Matt’s life that were not from “God, Himself.”

-Erin is 35 years old, born on May 14, 1983.
+Erin was born on May 14, 1983.
 She was raised in a “Fundamental Independent Baptist” Church.
 She participated in the youth group for all activities, was at church every time the doors were open, went to church camp, did visitation services, took discipleship classes…the whole nine yards.
 But she was totally lost.

 In January of 1998, Erin walked the aisle with a youth pastor’s wife, and repeated “The Prayer of Salvation.”
 She was baptized the next week.
 Her Grandmother cried tears of joy, which was not a common thing for her (the only other time Erin saw her cry was the night her Grandfather died).
 She was 14 then, having already experienced plenty of her own heartache and pain, her mother having left her father along with her and her younger brother and sister.
 All of this was just added to a home filled with a lot of chaos and silent turmoil.
 Erin moved out as a “grown-up” at 17.
 She had a hard time finding peace in her heart because she knew she was not living a life that looked remotely like that of the Christian she was supposed to be.
 She was still totally lost.